Skip to main content

 Divorce

-Untying yourself from a marriage can be anxious, expensive, and time-consuming.
+Ending a marriage can be an emotional, expensive, and time-consuming process.
 Splitting up assets, arranging child custody, and figuring out your future are all part of the divorce process.

-The silver lining is that going back to your former name can be accomplished at the same time.
-In Maryland, a divorce court will change your name back to any former name.
+Fortunately, going back to your former name can be accomplished at the same time.
+In Maryland, a divorce court can change your name back to any former name.
 You will have to ask for this name change and can normally do so when filling out divorce forms.
-The absolute decree of divorce will include the name change.
+The final divorce decree will include the name change.

-Once the decree of divorce is issued, use a copy to change your name on official records and documents.
+Once the courts issue a divorce decree, use a copy to change your name on official records and documents.

 Petition for a Change of Name